 Like every Jamaican we have looked at other versions, tasted various jerked chicken and come to the usual conclusion.
 As long as you follow the basic rules, what is left is personal taste.
 So after countless experiments and experiences this is the one we like for now, we might change our minds in a while though, you never know.

-6 chicken breasts 270 ml orange juice 120 ml olive oil / vegetable oil 120 g onions / 10 spring onions, chopped 3 tbsp allspice, dry-roasted, ground 45 g palm sugar 45 ml soy sauce 4 garlic cloves, chopped small 4 cm (40 g) ginger root 2 tbsp thyme leaves 15 ml rice vinegar 10 g black pepper, ground 4 scotch bonnet red peppers / jalapenos peppers 1 tsp cinnamon, ground 5 g coarse sea salt 1 lime, juice Nutmeg, large pinch
+6 chicken breasts 270 ml orange juice 120 ml olive oil / vegetable oil 120 g onions / 10 spring onions, chopped 3 tbsp allspice, dry-roasted, ground 45 g palm sugar 45 ml soy sauce 4 garlic cloves, chopped small 4 cm (40 g) ginger root, chopped small 2 tbsp thyme leaves 15 ml rice vinegar 10 g black pepper, ground 4 scotch bonnet red peppers / jalapenos peppers, chopped 1 tsp cinnamon, ground 5 g coarse sea salt 1 lime, juice Nutmeg, large pinch

 Bake on a grill pan in the oven at 180ºC for an hour, turning and basting after half an hour, or grill turning constantly.
 Alternatively do what the Jamaicans do, cook it slowly over a wood-fired barbeque.